jundalisay/sp/content/en/research/schopenhauer/world/vol-3/chapter-38.md

 path to a knowledge of the general and the particular, which also comprehends the innumerable individuals, for it holds good of all without one being obliged to consider each particular for itself.
 Thus it promises satisfaction to the investigating mind.

-Then all[221] sciences place themselves together, and above the real world of individual things, as that which they have divided among them.
+Then all sciences place themselves together, and above the real world of individual things, as that which they have divided among them.
 Over them all, however, moves philosophy, as the most general, and therefore important, rational knowledge, which promises the conclusions for which the others have only prepared the way.
-History alone cannot properly enter into that series, since it cannot boast of the same advantage as the others, for it lacks the
+History alone cannot properly enter into that series, since it cannot boast of the same advantage as the others, for it lacks the fundamental characteristic of science, the subordination of what is known, instead of which it can only present its co-ordination.

-24 Let me remark in passing that from this opposition of ¿øπ∑√π¬ and 1√ƒø¡π± the origin, and also the peculiar significance, of the first word comes out with more than ordinary distinctness; it signifies that which is made, invented, in opposition to what is discovered.
-Chapter XXXVIII.
-On History.
-217 fundamental characteristic of science, the subordination of what is known, instead of which it can only present its co-ordination.
 Therefore there is no system of history, as there is of every other science.
 It is therefore certainly rational knowledge, but it is